natalievillafranca/biomarkers/README.md

 MICROBIOME FOLDER:
 This folder has data and code corresponding to microbiome analysis in supplemental data.
 Original data and code can be found at https://github.com/symbiotic-em/acer_epi_final

+Figure1_survival_vs_resval.R was used to run statistics on comparison between survival ranking and restoration value ranking.

+Figure4_2018_vs_2022.R was used to run analysis comparing 2018 survival data to 2022 survival data.